stormasm/spanish/words/word26.md

+### 3/1/26 - pregonar

+- [pregonar](https://www.spanishdict.com/translate/pregonar) - to proclaim - Los artistas pregonaron que este sería su último concierto.The artists proclaimed that this would be their last concert.

 ### 2/15/26 - chapulín, chapulínes, saludable

 - [saludable](https://www.spanishdict.com/translate/saludable) - learned from luis sunday evening 2/15/26 upon returning home from wmt with my ensalada